-- 4 hours prior: Drink 10 oz Magnesium Citrate - o STOP consuming all liquids - o Do not take anything by mouth during this time. - o Allow extra time to travel to your procedure as you may need to stop and use a restroom along the way.
+- 4 hours prior: Drink 10 oz magnesium citrate - 3 hours prior: - o STOP consuming all liquids. - o Do not take anything by mouth during this time. - o Allow extra time to travel to your procedure as you may need to stop and use a restroom along the way.

-You are ready for the procedure, if you followed all instructions and your stool is no longer formed, but clear or yellow liquid.
+You are ready for the procedure if you followed all instructions and your stool is no longer formed, but clear or yellow liquid.
 If you are unsure whether your colon is clean, please call our office at 612-871-1145 before you leave for your appointment.

-DESCRIPTION OF COLONOSCOPY WITH DOUBLE BALLOON ENTEROSCOPY
+DESCRIPTION OF COLONOSCOPY

-What is colonoscopy with double balloon enteroscopy?
+What is colonoscopy?